inbrainz/cerebro/knowledge_units/food/meat.md

 ### Current topic
 > [Food](../../topics/food.md)
 ### Output
 > Did you know the global average for meat consumption is 42 kilograms per person each year?
 That&#039;s a lot of burgers!
-Would you like to talk about something else?
+Would you like to know more about food?
 ### Go to Topic
 > [Food](../../topics/food.md)